 Melbourne based flying courses: How to begin your flight training in Year 12

 The following elements required to commence Flight Training under the VET in schools program are:

 - School approval (school is the authority forwarding details to VCAA through VASS for recognition of a Unit 3 / 4 sequence)

-- Interview with Chief Pilot / Chief Flying Instructor
+- Pre enrolment assessment and interview with Chief Pilot / Chief Flying Instructor

 - Return completed enrolment form along with enrolment fee

 Students may undertake two years of study, or one year only.
 Please note that the student’s secondary school has the responsibility for forwarding details to VCAA regarding student unit enrolments delivered by us.

 It is the student’s responsibility to submit their enrolment details to RVAC Flight Training Melbourne.
 RVAC Flight Training Melbourne will then forward details to the school once enrolment details have been submitted.

 Please note that there are age restrictions regarding pilot licensing.
 These are enforced by the Civil Aviation Safety Authority (CASA).
 Students must be 16 years of age to achieve the RPL and 17 years of age to complete the PPL.